abbbi/getotrs/README.md

 =======

 Download otrs ticket attachments.
 Based on the ticket-id syncs all attachments to a local folder and if desired decompresses possible archives.
-Also downloads the printable pdf version of the ticket created by otrs.

-Uses the new OTRS 4.0.1 REST API
+Uses the new OTRS 4.0.1 REST API, for REST API setup an predefined yml description is included, see below.

 USAGE
 ------------